Editor’s note: This post was originally published on 1/22/18 and has been updated for accuracy and comprehension.

 But don’t use the content to solely talk about yourself or your products/services.

-There is lots of value in BTS content.
+There’s a lot of value in BTS content.
 It:

 And in order to build relationship and trust, this kind of content is a necessity.